-A limited number of parking spaces are available for commuter students on a first-come, first-served basis.
-A parking application must be submitted to the Vice President for Student Affairs each semester for approval.
+All individuals parking on campus are required to have a valid parking tag.
+Parking during the hours of 7:30 am and 5:00 pm, Monday through Friday, is restricted to student commuters who live outside the City of Boston and Emmanuel employees who have College-issued parking permits.
 We strongly encourage the use of public transportation.
 The MBTA Green Line Fenway station is a short walk from the Emmanuel campus.
 Please contact the Office of Student Financial Services to purchase a monthly MBTA pass.

-Commuter students who wish to park on campus must submit an application to the Office of the Vice President for Student Affairs.
-Resident students who move off campus to locations in or surrounding the City of Boston are not considered for parking permits.
+Parking is available to commuter students on a first-come, first-served basis.
+The student must submit a parking application to the Vice President for Student Affairs each semester for approval.
 The Parking Committee reviews applications and notifies applicants prior to the start of class.
-Fees for the 2015-2016 academic year are $375.00 (classes scheduled four days or more); $225.00 (classes scheduled three days or fewer).
+Fees for the 2018-2019 academic year are $375.00 (classes scheduled four days or more); $225.00 (classes scheduled three days or fewer).